abel-research/OpenLimb/README.md

 **Data License:** [![License](https://img.shields.io/badge/license-CC--BY--SA--4.0-green)](../main/DATA-LICENSE)
 **Code License:** [![License](https://img.shields.io/badge/license-MIT-blueviolet)](../main/CODE-LICENSE)

 There are over 5,000 new lower limb amputations every year in the UK, and a major challenge is rehabilitating people with amputations by enabling them to return to normal activities, using a prosthetic limb.
-However, the stump (or ‘residual limb’) is not initially suited for supporting the loads associated with standing or walking, and discomfort is common.
+However, the residual limb is not initially suited for supporting the loads associated with standing or walking, and discomfort is common.
 The production of an appropriate patient-specific prosthetic socket is key, and today this is designed as a work of sculpture, by a highly experienced prosthetist.

 Many patient anatomy, surgery and disease factors can influence the socket design; however, few researchers have access to volumetric medical imaging data required to perform biomechanical analysis of socket designs.